snork-nbl/OAuth-2.0/README.md

 ### acquireAccessToken(*tokenReadyCallback, notifyUserCallback, force*)

 This method begins the access-token acquisition procedure.
-Depending on the client state, it may start a full client authorization procedure or just refresh a token that has already been aquired.
+Depending on the client state, it may start a full client authorization procedure or just refresh a token that has already been acquired.
 It returns `null` in the case of success, or an error message if the client is already performing a request and the *force* directive is set.
 The access token is delivered through the function passed into the *tokenReadyCallback* function.

 Parameter details: